doc4d/docs/docs/Project/components.md

 The dependency is added to the [inactive dependency list](#dependency-status) with the **Available after restart** status.
 It will be loaded once the application restarts.

-### Adding a GitHub dependency
+### Adding a GitHub or GitLab dependency

-To add a [GitHub dependency](#components-stored-on-github), click on the **+** button in the footer area of the panel and select the **GitHub** tab.
+To add a [GitHub or GitLab dependency](#components-stored-on-git-hosting-platforms), click on the **+** button in the footer area of the panel and select the tab corresponding to your platform: **GitHub** or **GitLab**.

 ![dependency-add-git](../assets/en/Project/dependency-add-git.png)

 :::note

-By default, [components developed by 4D](../Extensions/overview.md#components-developed-by-4d) are listed in the combo box, so that you can easily select and install these features in your environment:
+By default, [components developed by 4D](../Extensions/overview.md#components-developed-by-4d) are listed in the GitHub combo box, so that you can easily select and install these features in your environment:

 ![dependency-default-git](../assets/en/Project/dependency-default.png)